Solved! Do I Really Need Flood Insurance?

 If you live in a high-risk flood area, some lenders will require you to have flood insurance.

 Your home loan lender has a vested interest in preserving your property.
-Should a flood occur that damages your home beyond your ability to pay for repairs, the lender loses its collateral on the loan, and you’re more likely to default—so the lender will end up with a defaulted loan and no house to easily sell to recoup their loss.
+Even a home that’s outfitted with a sump pump to remove water from the basement, as well as one of the best home generators to keep the sump pump working during a power outage, can sustain serious damage from a major flood.
+Should such a flood occur, damaging your home beyond your ability to pay for repairs, the lender loses its collateral on the loan, and you’re more likely to default—so the lender will end up with a defaulted loan and no house to easily sell to recoup their loss.
 To protect its interests (and yours), a lender may require you to purchase flood insurance as a condition of disbursing the loan to you.
 Many lenders require that flood insurance be paid through an escrow account alongside homeowners insurance and hazard insurance.
 Each month, part of your monthly mortgage payment will go into the escrow account, and when the flood insurance payment is due, the lender will pay it for you out of that escrow account.
 This way, your lender can be certain that the flood insurance is up to date and current.
 As most flood insurance policies require a 30-day waiting period between when the policy is purchased and when it takes effect, it’s particularly important that coverage not accidentally lapse.

 Renters may also be required to carry flood insurance by their landlords.
 While the landlord will likely purchase building coverage for their property (either because they are required to by their mortgage holder or because it reduces their financial risk in case of a flood), the cost of carrying contents coverage for all of their tenants would be complicated and extremely expensive.
 To reduce the likelihood that they will be sued by tenants to cover the cost of replacing possessions lost in a flood, many landlords in high-risk areas require tenants to show proof of contents coverage as a condition of their lease.